-Rehabilitation of the Eastern Out-of-Pit Emplacement area will continue to be undertaken progressively following mining operations over the Forward Program term.
+Rehabilitation of the Waste Rock Emplacement area will continue to be undertaken progressively following mining operations over the Forward Program term.
 MACH Energy targets reshaping of the Eastern Out-of-Pit Emplacement to final surface level and initial revegetation of all outer emplacement batter lifts within 6 months of each subsequent dump panel lift being completed.
-The design concept, principles and construction methodology for the overburden emplacement includes reshaping the emplacement to include macro and micro relief and geomorphic features to develop a more natural looking and functional landform.
-In general, the rehabilitation methodology will involve:

-Spreading topsoil that is mixed with gypsum at a standard application rate onto rehabilitation areas. • Deep ripping the rehabilitation area along the contour.
-Where practicable, ripping will be undertaken immediately prior to seeding to assist root/vegetation establishment. • Seeding the rehabilitation area with a native seed mix including native grass, shrub and tree species and temporary cover crop species. • Installation of habitat features including habitat/stag trees, log piles and rock piles across the rehabilitation area. • Planting of tubestock including ground, middle and upper stratum species of the relevant target PCTs. • Installation of signage denoting rehabilitation area to restrict access and minimise potential for disturbance to the area if considered necessary.
+The rehabilitation methodology for the overburden emplacement includes reshaping to include macro and micro relief and geomorphic features to develop a natural-looking, functional landform.
+The rehabilitation methodology involves: • Design by consultant hydrologist using geomorphic principles • Shaping landform to design • Spreading topsoil mixed with gypsum at a standard application rate onto rehabilitation areas • Deep ripping of rehabilitation area along contour.
+Where practicable, ripping will be undertaken immediately prior to seeding to assist root/vegetation establishment, and key in topsoil • Seeding rehabilitation area with a native seed mix (native grass, shrub and tree species and temporary cover crop species) • Installation of habitat features (habitat/stag trees, log piles and rock piles) across the rehabilitation area • Tubestock planting of ground, middle and upper stratum species of the relevant target PCTs • Infill planting and maintenance where required Installation of signage denoting rehabilitation area to restrict access and minimise potential for disturbance to the area if necessary